Automations¶

 Automation referencing zone_<N>_presence never fires |

-Device-level Zone Presence toggle is off — the entity is disabled in Home Assistant's entity registry | Enable Zone Presence on the device page.
-See Zones. |
+Device-level Zone Presence toggle is off; the entity is disabled in Home Assistant's entity registry | Enable Zone Presence on the device page.
+See Detection zones. |

-| Bed / sofa / reading-chair zone flaps on and off | Zone type is "Normal" — fall-off too fast | Change the zone's type to Rest in the Zones editor. |
+| Sofa / reading-chair zone flaps on and off | Zone type is "Default", which falls off too fast for seating | Change the zone's type to Seating in the Detection zones editor. |

-| Automation fires on a quick pass-through a hallway | Zone type is "Normal" — entry threshold too quick | Change the zone's type to Thoroughfare in the Zones editor. |
+| Bedroom zone flaps on and off when sleeping | Zone type is "Default", presence timeout too short for sleeping | Change the zone's type to Bed in the Detection zones editor. |

 Where to next¶